 Many of the trips / treks I have done more than a year back is still not been documented and I am struggling to catch up.
 Same for GBs of photos which I have in my hard disk!
 In the last few months I have managed to finish a few long pending trek / trip logs and hoping to continue atleast this pace.
-Thanks to all those who follow this site and gave me valuable suggestions and encouragement.
-Its been a privilege to know that people are actually using the contents of this site.
+Thanks to all those who follow this site and give me valuable suggestions and encouragement.
+Its been a privilege to know that people are actually using the information in this site.
 I hope to keep the contents up to date and useful!

 Munnar is God's own hills in the God's own country and the view of Meesapulimala from Kurangini side is too majestic!
 I had been thinking of a trek from Kurangini to Meesapulimala via Kolukkumalai for a while now, which turned out to be quite challenging.
 We descended down towards Rhodo valley, eventually reaching Munnar.
 It was great to return to Munnar after the last two outings there - a trek from Kodai to Munnar and treks from Top Station to Kurangini and Vandaravu, left me wanting more!